Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Advanced-Tools.md

 **Tool ID:** `overlayPdfs`

-Layer one PDF on top of another.
-Control position, opacity, and whether the overlay appears in the foreground or background.
-Apply to specific pages or all pages.
+Layer overlay PDFs over a base PDF.
+Choose the overlay mode, repetition counts where applicable, and whether the overlay is placed in the foreground or background.

 ---